What are Number Bonds? Easy Guide for Parents and Teachers

 Benefits of Number Bonds

-The best thing about learning these all these modes is that kids stop pressurising their mental health.
+The best thing about learning all these modes is that kids stop pressurising their mental health.
 It clears their working memory so they can solve complex maths problems.
-Here’s the top benefits kids get from learning number bonds;
+Here are the top benefits kids get from learning number bonds;

 Pro tip: To get the maximum from number bonds, try playing number bonds to 10 games online, as it turns this essential practice into an addictive challenge!